spsforks/QB64-Wiki/PEEK.md

 >  **It is highly recommended that QB64's [_MEM](_MEM) memory system be used to avoid running out of memory.**

+## Example(s)
-*Example:* Checking the 8 keyboard bit settings using a PEEK return value.
+ Checking the 8 keyboard bit settings using a PEEK return value.

 ```vb